ilirgusija/random/APPLE Computer Wiki.md

     -   Display and copy your public key with `Get-Content ~/.ssh/id_rsa.pub`.
     -   Paste this key into the `~/.ssh/authorized_keys` file on your remote server.
+    - ^ Administrator might need to run something to make this part work so if you still get prompte

 ### For macOS & Linux